qualcomm-linux/build-guide/topic/k2c-qli-build-ga/howto_setup.rst

    ``/lib/firmware``.

    .. note::
-        The firmware name should be ``renesas_usb_fw.mem`` and if not, you must rename it.
+        The firmware name must be ``renesas_usb_fw.mem`` and if not, rename it.
 The driver identifies the firmware based on this specific filename, and other firmware names will not function.

    **Example**: